jkeener/personal-goals/README.md

 6. Be kind
 7. Have fun

-# March 20, 2016
+# March 27, 2016

-### This Week's Goal: Javascript! & some jQuery
+### This Week's Goal: Vue.js one page portfolio

 ## Things I'll Do This Week:

+- [ ] Make a one page portfolio with vuejs.
+- [ ] Read vue router docs.
-- [x] At least one video from CSS-Tricks 'Learn jQuery from Scratch' a day.
+- [ ] At least one video from CSS-Tricks 'Learn jQuery from Scratch' a day.
-- [x] Make somethng with twitter streaming api
-- [x] Do the Photoshop for the chrome app.
-- [x] Page from MDN Javascript guide a day.
-- [x] 10 push ups a day (I'm starting slow!).
+- [ ] 10 push ups a day (build that habit!).
-- [x] Read 3 articles from Pocket.
+- [ ] Watch a movie from our list.
+- [ ] Get back in the habit of making the bed everyday.
+- [ ] Organize the pantry.
+- [ ] Hang up coat rack.
-- [x] Read some of YDKJS S&C
+- [ ] Read a chapter of YDKJS Scope & Closures.

 ### Things I'll Do This Month: March 2016